 I recently got a press release from Old Chicago about doings at the Eden Prairie store.
 I frequently get press releases from Old Chicago.
 Some are more interesting to me than others.
 This one got my attention.
-While the release didn’t give the whole scope of what was happening, it suggested that the Eden Prairie location was the beta for a nationwide re-do of the chain; new food, new design, and most importantly to me a new beer list.
+While the release didn’t give the whole scope of what was happening, pharmacy it suggested that the Eden Prairie location was the beta for a nationwide re-do of the chain; new food, sildenafil new design, pharm and most importantly to me a new beer list.
 There was also something about Cicerone Certified bartenders.
 My curiosity was piqued.

 You’ve been to Old Chicago, right?
 It’s that pizza joint with the 1980s decor and the World Beer Tour.
 They have a big beer list – 30-some taps and a bunch of bottles – but fully a third of the list is standard American lagers.
 There’s little chance the staff will be able to tell you much about the beer they are pouring.
 Hopefully the draft lines are clean.
 You go there because you know you’ll find a decent beer, but the experience is always somewhat underwhelming.